 4. Gyantse Dzong Castle

 Gyantse Dzong or Gyantse Fortress is one of the best preserved dzongs in Tibet, perched high above the town of Gyantse on a huge spur of grey brown rock.
 Constructed around 1390, the castle we see today guarded the southern approaches to the Tsangpo Valley and Lhasa.
-The original fortress, known as Gyel-khar-tse was attributed to Pelkhor-tsen, son of the anti-Buddhist king Langdharma, who probably reigned from 838 to 841 CE.
-The present walls were supposedly built in 1268, after the rise in power of the Sakyapa sect.
+The original fortress, known as Gyel-khar-tse was attributed to Pelkhor-tsen, son of the anti-Buddhist king Langdharma.
+He probably reigned from 838 to 841 CE.
+The present walls were supposedly built in 1268.

 5. Miran Fort

-Miran fort is a ruined defensive structure in Miran, Xinjiang, China.
+Miran Fort is a ruined defensive structure in Miran, Xinjiang, China.
 The fort was active during the Tibetan Empire, in the 8th and 9th centuries AD.
-The excavation of the fort at Miran has yielded hundreds of military documents from the 8th and 9th century, which are among the earliest surviving Tibetan manuscripts, and vital sources for understanding the early history of Tibet.
+The excavation of the fort at Miran has yielded hundreds of military documents from the 8th and 9th century, which are among the earliest surviving Tibetan manuscripts.
+These are vital sources for understanding the early history of Tibet.

 6. Tuancheng Fortress